dchwebb/Kishoof/Kishoof_Manual.md

 With the playback mode switch in the up position, Channel A will playback the selected wavetable smoothly interpolating between the frames as the wavetable position is moved.

 In this mode channel B plays a special internal wavetable which is user configurable via the console.
 This can contain up to 10 different wavetabhle frames chosen from: Sine at 1, 2, 3, 4, 5 or 6 times base frequency, Square, Saw, Triangle waves.
+This is generated using additive synthesis and is configurable in the console - use the command **help add** for details.

 ### Stepped Playback Mode